 As we approached the dogs, each and every one of them started to limber up and stretch their legs, hoping to be chosen for the day’s activity.
 To say these animals love to run is an understatement.

-The owner went on to tell me about the Finnmarksløpet, a well-known dog sled race.
+The owner went on to tell me about Finnmarksløpet, a well-known dog sled race.
 I pondered out loud if it was the husky version of a marathon.
 “You could say that.
-But this is 621 miles.”
+But this is many hundreds of miles.”

-Once I’d picked my jaw up off the floor, I learned Europe’s longest dog sled race has no stages (only obligatory rest breaks and veterinary checks) and the winner completes the race in 5 to 6 days, weather permitting.
+Once I’d picked my jaw up off the floor, I learned Europe’s longest dog sled race has obligatory rest breaks and veterinary checks and the winner completes the race in 5 to 6 days, weather permitting.
 My respect for these stunning animals clicked up a notch.

 Glorious sunshine in Hammerfest